North Muskegon: Waterfront Living With a View Above It All

 The Fourth of July Advantage

-Here's something that doesn't make it into listings but should: Fourth of July from an elevated North Muskegon position is one of the most amazing fireworks displays in the entire region.
+Here's something that doesn't always show up in broad area descriptions: Fourth of July from an elevated North Muskegon position is one of the most amazing fireworks displays in the entire region.

 Not because any single show is the biggest - but because you can see all of them.
 From the right vantage point, you watch simultaneous fireworks from Muskegon, Bear Lake, Mona Lake, Grand Haven, and every town in between.
 It's a 360-degree panorama of fireworks, all going off at roughly the same time.
 Nobody at water level gets this experience.